 Buy it from: Great Lakes Vapor

 The GLV-3 is an interesting e-cigarette in that it has the ability to operate as a standard tube-shaped mod or be connected to a box containing a bottle that feeds liquid to the heating coil from the bottom.
-With the box connected, the GLV-3 can hold up to 10 ml of liquid — enough for a week of usage or more.
+With the box connected, the GLV-3 can hold up to 10 ml of liquid — enough for a week of usage or more for some e-smokers.
 However, the GLV-3 is expensive and doesn’t give you the ability to vary the voltage setting.
 When you purchase the GLV-3, you are permanently limited to 3.7, 5.0 or 6.0 volts.
-In addition, the GLV-3 uses stacked batteries, which is considered less safe than the single battery and voltage booster used by the ProVari.
+In addition, the GLV-3 uses stacked batteries, which is considered less safe than the single battery and voltage booster used by the ProVari and mods like it.

 Buy it from: AltSmoke